Bord Gáis Solar Panels Review 2026: Prices, Pros & Cons vs Independent Installers

 Should You Get Solar Panels from Bord Gáis?

-Bord Gáis is a perfectly fine choice for solar panels if you value the convenience and security of dealing with a large energy company and you're comfortable paying a premium for it.
+Bord Gáis is a perfectly fine choice for solar panels if you value the convenience and security of dealing with a large energy company.
+Pricing is roughly in line with independent installers — you're not paying a huge premium, but you're also unlikely to get the cheapest possible quote.

-However, if you want the best value for money, a custom system design, and faster installation, you'll likely get a better deal from an independent SEAI-registered installer.
-The equipment and SEAI grant are the same either way — the main difference is price and who does the work.
+If you want the cheapest possible install, a custom system design, or faster scheduling, a smaller local installer will often beat them on all three.
+The equipment and SEAI grant are the same either way — the main differences are pricing flexibility, who does the work, and how responsive aftercare is.

 Our recommendation: get at least 3 quotes — one from Bord Gáis (or your energy supplier) and two from local top-rated independent installers.
 Compare the total cost, equipment, and warranties side by side.
 For a full overview of what to expect, see our complete guide to solar panel costs.